Perry Williams (running back)

-Perry Andrew Williams (born December 11, 1946) is a former American football running back in the National Football League (NFL).
-He was drafted by the Green Bay Packers in the fourth round of the 1969 NFL Draft.
-He played college football at Purdue.
+Perry Andrew Williams (born December 11, 1946) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Purdue Boilermakers and was selected by the Green Bay Packers in the fourth round of the 1969 NFL/AFL draft.

 Williams is currently ranked high on the Boilermakers' career rushing charts; 8th in attempts (514), 11th in yards (2,049), 4th in rushing touchdowns (30), 5th in total touchdowns (31) and 14th in points (174).
-In July 2013, Williams was touted as the No. 7 Running Back in Purdue history.
+In July 2013, Williams was touted as the No. 7 running back in Purdue history.

-Williams finished in the Top Ten of eight offensive categories during his Purdue career; leading the Big Ten in touchdowns and rushing attempts as a sophomore.
+Williams finished in the top ten of eight offensive categories during his Purdue career; leading the Big Ten Conference in touchdowns and rushing attempts as a sophomore.

 1966 season

 As a sophomore, Williams led the Boilermakers in rushing (750 yds), total yardage (844 yds) and touchdowns (11).
 He scored both Purdue touchdowns in the Boilermakers' 14-13 victory over USC in the 1967 Rose Bowl.
 The Boilermakers finished with a record of 9-2 and Top Ten ranking.